Edu4rdSHL/edu4rdshl.github.io/_posts/2024-01-23-my-move-to-wayland-it-s-finally-ready.md

 Xorg and Wayland are totally different, so, it's expected that some settings need to be updated, here are some of the settings I had to update to get my setup working properly:

+### Screen Sharing

+Many users have found that when running an application natively through Wayland, the screen sharing feature doesn't work as expected.
+It's because Wayland security model doesn't allow an application to read the content of another application, so, the screen sharing feature doesn't work and will only show your current application window.
+All you need to do is install [xwaylandvideobridge](https://invent.kde.org/system/xwaylandvideobridge) and it will do the job.

 ### Electron apps

 All you need is a `.conf` file in your `$XDG_CONFIG_HOME` folder (usually `$HOME/.config`), or whatever the application read it (if capable) with the following content: